DelphinusLab/prover-node-docker/README.md

 `docker compose up`

-Notes: If you find the `docker compose up` failed, please do `docker volume rm prover-node-docker_workspace-volume` again and then try `docker compose up`
+Notes: If you find the `docker compose up` failed, please do `docker volume rm prover-node-docker_workspace-volume` again and then try `docker compose up` again